srycyk/mine/README.md

 * Because a particular site is unresponsive, e.g. it is simply down

-* Because you're excluded e.g. making too many requests too quickly
+* Because you're excluded e.g. have made too many requests too quickly

-To mitigate against the former, a retrieval is potentially re-runnable, that is, it can re-attempt a failed request.
+To mitigate against the former, a retrieval operation can be instructed to retry in the event of a failure.

 To mitigate against the latter, there is (almost transparent) support for rotating proxy access.
 As it runs, it obtains fresh IP addresses